 Full spectrum CBD products include CBD and all other compounds found naturally in the plant.
 This means other cannabinoids (including trace amounts of THC), terpenes (which give the plant a distinct smell and flavor) and essential oils are all present.

-CBD isolates used to be touted for their purity, but as more research is conducted, we are finding out that full spectrum CBD may have even greater potential.
+CBD isolates used to be touted for their purity, but as more research is conducted, initial findings indicate that full spectrum CBD may have even greater potential.
 This is because the compounds found naturally in hemp or cannabis may have a compounding effect when they are used in combination.

 The CBD industry is booming and many new products are hitting the market.
-This means that consumers have a lot to choose from, but it can also add to the confusion about what products are best for their health goals.
+This means that consumers have a lot to choose from, but it can also add to the confusion.

 Here’s a simple rundown of the CBD products that are available today.
 (Of course, you should always discuss CBD usage with your healthcare professional and use any product according to directions.)

 - CBD Oils: CBD oils are usually the most potent and unprocessed form of cannabidiol.
 During the extraction process, CBD oil is removed directly from the flowers, stalks and seeds of the hemp plant.
 In full spectrum CBD oils, you are getting all compounds that are found naturally in the plant, including cannabinoids (with very small amounts of THC), terpenes and essential oils.
-You can usually find CBD oils in a bottle with a dropper so that it can be placed under the tongue and swallowed.
+You can usually find CBD oils in a bottle with a dropper so that it can be used by mouth.
 You can also use CBD oils for DIY recipes made with cannabidiol.
 This is one of the easiest ways to control your CBD oil dosage.

 - CBD Tinctures: CBD extracts can be found in tincture form.
 Technically, a tincture has CBD that’s been extracted with alcohol or another solvent, and they are generally less potent than CBD oils.
-When using a tincture, you place the CBD extract under your tongue with the dropper.
+Tinctures are typically used by mouth as well.

 - CBD Capsules: CBD capsules are available as a convenient way to take the cannabinoid orally.